Wang-Derr/Wordle-Assistant/README.md

 WIP

-(This is not an in browser tool, it'll have to be run on a command line that can execute Python programs)
+(This is not an in-browser tool, it'll have to be run on a command line that can execute Python programs)